These quick sourdough discard waffles are crunchy and golden on the outside and soft and fluffy on the inside.

 There are so many delicious waffle topping to choose from.

 I love slathering these delicious sourdough waffles with butter and maple syrup.
+You could also top them with whipped cream and fresh fruit.

-Try topping them with jam like this small-batch blueberry jam or this roasted balsamic strawberry jam.
+Try topping them with jam like this Small-Batch Blueberry Jam or this Roasted Balsamic Strawberry Jam.

 I wouldn't recommend it.
 The freezing and thawing process would deflate the whipped egg whites.
 It would be better to cook the extra batter and freeze the finished waffles.